irudnyts/irudnyts.github.io/_posts/2017-04-25-5-minutes-data-science-Dortmund-real-estate-market-analysis-obtaining-and-tidying-data.md

 }
 ```

 Having collected all the required data, we need to tidy it and coerce to appropriate formats.
-The desired strings contain in the end units (e.g. &euro or square meter signs).
+The desired strings contain in the end units (e.g. euro currency sign or square meter signs).
 We get rid of them using built-in function `gsub`.
 Also we need to drop `.` as thousands separator, and replace `,` with `.` for a decimal point.
 Finally, we can convert characters to numerics.

 ```r
 property$price <- property$price %>%